Constance Lemuria Resort is set on Praslin's unspoilt north-west coast.

 All the suites are within 15 metres of the sea, so the opportunity for a quick dip is literally on the doorstep.
 The view from the ground-floor rooms can be restricted by vegetation, so for better sea views opt for the first floor, whilst for quick sea access, the ground floor is the place.

-At the southern tip of Anse Kerlan, the eight two-bedroom Lemuria Villas (725m2) are large affairs offering exclusive beachfront accommodation.
+At the southern tip of Anse Kerlan, the eight two-bedroom Lemuria Villas (725m2) are particularly large, and offer exclusive beachfront accommodation.
 Both en-suite bedrooms open directly onto the gardens and sandy shore beyond, and there's also an outdoor bath, good-size lounge with TV and Playstation (free of charge on request) and direct access to an outdoor dining area for moonlit dinners.
 Outdoor pleasures continue with a private pool and a personal massage pavilion.
 Guests in the villas also enjoy the services of a Villa Master, a member of staff assigned to take care of your every need.

 Central to Lemuria, the main building is surrounded by dense tropical trees and huge granite glacis, many of which have been incorporated into the construction and overall design.
 Both the exterior and interior have been created with extensive use of timber, locally sourced granite, thatch and natural fabrics.
 From the expansive reception entrance, a naturally formed three-tierswimming pool comes into view – complete with swim-up circular bar and enormous, smooth glacis.

 Travertine steps beside a black slate waterfall lead down to the first of the resort's superb beaches: Anse Petite Kerlan.
-Slightly further away, Anse Georgette is terrific for picnics (though strong currents make swimming unadvisable), while Anse Grande Kerlan stretches for miles and offers great swimming and sunbathing – and from September to March you'll find turtles nesting here.
+Slightly further away, Anse Georgette is terrific for picnics and a hotel shuttle can be arranged (though strong currents make swimming unadvisable), while Anse Grande Kerlan stretches for miles and offers great swimming and sunbathing – and from September to March you'll find turtles nesting here.

 Lemuria Resort offers a great selection of French, Creole and international cuisine.
 Its three restaurants, each well located with cracking views, offer a choice of ambience, style and cuisines.
 Light bites are available throughout the day and both à la carte and buffet menus are served every night, while for an apéritif or after-dinner dram, the Legend Bar is a sophisticated hangout.
 There are also three PCs and a WiFi hotspot in the main building, as well as a DVD and book library.